Women in STEM: Lack of support

 Women in STEM may leave due to not being invited to professional meetings, the use of sexually discriminating standards against women, inflexible working conditions, the perceived need to hide pregnancies, and the struggle to balance family and work.
 Women in STEM fields that have children either need child care or to take a long leave of absence.
 When a nuclear family can not afford child care, typically it is the mother that gives up her career to stay at home with the children.
 This is due in part to women being paid statistically less in their careers.
 The man makes more money so the man goes to work and the woman gives up her career.
 Maternity leave is another issue women in STEM fields face.
 In the U.S., maternity leave is required by The Family and Medical Leave Act of 1993 (FMLA).
 The FMLA requires 12 weeks of unpaid leave annually for mothers of newborn or newly adopted children.
 This is one of the lowest levels of leave in the industrialized world.
 All developed countries except the United States guarantee mothers at least some paid time off.
 If a new mother does not have external financial support or savings, they may not be able to take their full maternity leave.
 Few companies allow men to take paternity leave and it may be shorter than women's maternity leave.
-Longer paternity leaves for men could allow women to go back to work while their partners stay home with the children.